-Keiro and Providence Health & Services partnered to create the first culturally sensitive palliative care program focusing on Japanese American and Japanese older adults living with advanced illnesses and/or debilitating symptoms.
-This innovative program brings together a team of doctors, nurses, and social workers to work closely with the patient’s existing health care team to provide an extra layer of support as patients pursue the best possible quality of life.
+Keiro and Providence partnered to create the first culturally-sensitive palliative care program focusing on Japanese American and Japanese older adults living with advanced illnesses and/or debilitating symptoms.

-Palliative care is specialized medical care for people with serious illnesses and life-limiting symptoms.
-This type of care is focused on providing relief and comfort from symptoms and stress of a serious illness.
-The goal is to improve the quality of life for both the patient and their family.
+Palliative is specialized medical care for people with serious illnesses and life-limiting symptoms.
+This type of care is focused on providing relief and comfort from the symptoms and stress of a serious illness, with the goal of improving the quality of life for both the patient and their family.

-Palliative care is provided by a specially-trained team of doctors, nurses, social workers, and other specialists who work together with a patient’s other doctors to provide an extra layer of support.
-It is appropriate at any stage of a serious illness as early as from the time of diagnosis, and it can be provided along with curative treatment.
+Palliative care is provided by a specially-trained team of doctors, nurses, social workers, and other specialists who work together with the patient’s current doctors to provide an extra layer of support.
+It is appropriate at any stage of a serious illness, including as early as the time of diagnosis, and it can be provided along with curative treatment.
 Please click here to view the factsheet on palliative care.

-No. The palliative care team provides and extra layer of support and works in partnership with your primary care doctor and any specialists you may be seeing.
+No. The Iyashi Care team provides an extra layer of support and works in partnership with your primary care doctor and any specialists you may be seeing.

-The palliative care team works in partnership with your own doctor to provide an extra layer of support for you and your family.
-The team provides expert symptom management, makes extra time for communication about goals and treatment options, and helps navigating the health system.
+The Iyashi Care team works in partnership with your own doctors to provide an extra layer of support for you and your family.
+The team provides expert symptom management, makes extra time for communication about goals and treatment options, and helps you navigate the health system.
 A key component that the team provides is the space for patients and families to learn to advocate for themselves and ensure that their care is aligned with their goals.
 The team spends time with the patient, so they and their family understand all the options available to them, and feel what they choose is best for them in the moment.

-You can have it at any age and any stage of an illness, but it is recommended to look into palliative care from the day of diagnosis in order to receive assistance early and alongside other treatments.
+You can access palliative care at any age and any stage of an illness.
+However, it is recommended to consider palliative care from the day of diagnosis in order to receive assistance early and alongside other treatments.

 The palliative care team will spend time talking and listening to you and your family.
-They will make sure you completely understand all of your treatment options and choices.
-By deeply exploring your personal goals and what is important to you, the palliative care team will help match those goals to other options.
-They will also make sure that all of your doctors are coordinated and know and understand what you want.
-This gives you and your family more control over your care.
+They will make sure you completely understand both your diagnosis and all of your treatment choices.
+By deeply exploring your personal goals and what is important to you, the palliative care team will help match those with your available health care options.
+They will also make sure that all of your doctors are coordinated and understand what your preferences are, giving you and your family more control over your care.